rust-lang/book/nostarch/chapter07.md

 optionally one library crate.
 As a package grows, you can extract parts into separate crates that become external dependencies.
 We’ll be covering all these techniques in this chapter.
-For really large projects of a set of interrelated crates that evolve together, Cargo provides the concept of *workspaces* that we’ll cover in the ”Cargo Workspaces” section of Chapter 14.
+For really large projects of a set of interrelated packages that evolve together, Cargo provides the concept of *workspaces* that we’ll cover in the ”Cargo Workspaces” section of Chapter 14.

 In addition to grouping functionality, encapsulating implementation details